Waltertpan/ELK_Stack_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly fault tolerant, in addition to restricting access to the network.
-- Load balancers ensure system availability when a one or more components within the system fail or are overloaded by distributing the load load to redundant components.
+- Load balancers ensure system availability when a one or more components within the system fail or are overloaded by distributing the load to redundant components.
 - A jump box is a secure admin workstation used as an origination point to connect to other servers in a network for administrative tasks, and used to prevent all the servers in the network from being exposed to the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.